-Instead of throwing stones on air, you should work on gaining skills, assumption doesn’t work here.
+Instead of throwing stones in the air, you should work on gaining skills, assumption doesn’t work here.
 Also, the verbal confirmation won’t charge you.
 And, when you’re new to the table, it’s better to not build the bridge.
 Don’t let that masculine energy overrule you.
-And, also the belief that tells females are docile.
+And, is also the belief that tells females are docile.

 Your brain is a predictive organ.
 It always keeps on guessing the very exact next moment.
-It may be influencing sometimes while it may turn to be the terrible indicators.
+It may be influencing sometimes while it may turn out to be a terrible indicator.
 There is a pre-conceived belief about what is true because we are deep-seated with gender norms and stereotypes defining roles for each other.
 Unsolicited opinions.

-- No eye contact means someone is lying, right? – absolutely NO!
+- No eye contact means someone is lying, right? – NO!

-Don’t forget, the society we belong to says, conveying through eye contact is the symbol of rudeness and disrespect.
-Apart, maybe s/he is thinking or just nervous confronting unexpectedly.
+Don’t forget, the society we belong to says, that conveying eye contact is the symbol of rudeness and disrespect.
+Apart, maybe s/he is thinking or just nervous about confronting unexpectedly.
 Generally, this can be misleading.

 - The sitting position, the crossing legs, and the swinging legs are the most misunderstood concepts.
-The way someone’s legs are positioned might not be same as you think.
+The way someone’s legs are positioned might not be the same as you think.
 Contemplation will help you, the custom taught us not to sit “wide open.”
-Later, that became the border line.
+Later, that became the borderline.

-- Surprisingly, smiling is giving hint. (the sexual hint, I don’t know what is that) They says, smiling can be powerful and positive but also it is said that women should be aware of excessive nodding and smiling.
-After how much, it counts as excessive?
+- Surprisingly, smiling is giving hint. (the sexual hint, I don’t know what is that) They say that smiling can be powerful and positive but also that women should be aware of excessive nodding and smiling.
+After how much, does it count as excessive?

-- The Real one, often in a close circle while having the conversation we normally pat on back or shoulder, but I know his doing was nothing for me but as I responded back, the next day I received the text, “I liked how you touch me.”
+- The Real one, often in a close circle while having the conversation we normally pat on back or shoulder, but I know his doing was nothing for me but as I responded, the next day I received the text, “I liked how you touch me.”

 - When a man nods, he agrees.
 His anger is reflective without a voice.
 Her anger doesn’t make sense even when she is telling it loudly.
 Why the female weak handshake is treated as a lack of confidence when in the first place you taught her not to.
 Why my frankness is doubted?

 I use expressive hand gestures when I am invested in conversation even if, that is the emotional dealing.
-But I’ve seen males being puffing out their chest and increasing voices to prove points as that doesn’t exist.
+But I’ve seen males being puffing out their chests and increasing voices to prove points that don’t exist.

 Why does my no response tag me as arrogant?
 If you say hello, and I decided not to reply.
 This means I am not interested.
 And, you cannot force me.

-Consent whether in a relationship or in general plays an important role.
-It is understandable, the habit of seeing the world with self-obsession eyes may not understand this and that’s the rise of legality.
-This is an ongoing discussion that never works in its past references.
+Consent whether in a relationship or general plays an important role.
+It is understandable, that the habit of seeing the world with self-obsession eyes may not understand this and that’s the rise of legality.
+This is an ongoing discussion that has never worked in its past references.
 The relationship is based on open communication not the assumption and lines of the other ones.
 Failing to understand will make you stand in the mass.

 The Final Word,